Europe's well of sympathy for Greece runs dry

 In other bailed-out countries, sympathy for Syriza was mostly confined to the far left, while some mainstream politicians saw Tsipras's success as a threat to themselves.

-One Portuguese minister said privately that the center-right government would not be able to face voters later this year if Greece were given a "discount" on painful pension, wage and labor reforms that Lisbon had made under its EU/IMF program.
+One Portuguese minister said privately that the centre-right government would not be able to face voters later this year if Greece were given a "discount" on painful pension, wage and labour reforms that Lisbon had made under its EU/IMF programme.

 Prime Minister Pedro Passos Coelho called Syriza's election platform "a children's fairytale" while Tsipras accused Lisbon and Madrid of leading an "axis" bent on sabotaging its bailout negotiations, which both denied.

-Presenting his Socialist party's economic program in April, Portuguese opposition leader Antonio Costas distanced himself from Syriza, promising to meet all European commitments on the budget deficit and debt.
+Presenting his Socialist party's economic programme in April, Portuguese opposition leader Antonio Costas distanced himself from Syriza, promising to meet all European commitments on the budget deficit and debt.

 PODEMOS TONES DOWN